pgbouncer/pgbouncer/doc/config.md

 Specifies location for Unix sockets.
 Applies to both listening socket and server connections.
 If set to an empty string, Unix sockets are disabled.
 Required for online reboot (-R) to work.
-Not supported on Windows.

-Default: /tmp
+Default: /tmp (empty on Windows)

 ### unix_socket_mode

 File system mode for Unix socket.
+Not supported on Windows.

 Default: 0777

 ### unix_socket_group

 Group name to use for Unix socket.
+Not supported on Windows.

 Default: not set